aswynnn/simple-calculator/README.md

 # simple-calculator
-A simple Mac OS calculator designed calculator website
+A simple MacOS calculator themed calculator website

 Clone the repository and run the html.